-Here below you can download our organizational policies:
+Here below you can download our organisational policies:

 When working with children and youth it is very important to follow ethical guidelines based on the International Convention on the Rights of the Child (ICRC).
 People working for and with ICDI are required to sign this policy.

-A written risk management plan raises awareness of potential safeguarding issues, provides people involved with a clear line of accountability for safeguarding children and enables them to demonstrate due diligence in relation to the protection of children and vulnerable adults from harm.
+A written risk management plan raises awareness of potential safeguarding issues, provides people involved with a clear line of accountability for safeguarding children and enables them to demonstrate due diligence concerning the protection of children and vulnerable adults from harm.
 This tool is to assist staff to minimize potential safeguarding risks to children and young people.

 Beneficiaries of our work, including children, youth and their caregivers, should be able to file complaints if they feel this is warranted.
 This document outlines how such complaints can be made and which steps should be taken.

 ICDI sometimes works in difficult circumstances.
-It is very important that we and our partner organizations uphold the highest standards when it comes to use of finances and power.
+We and our partner organizations must uphold the highest standards when it comes to using finances and power.
 Organizations working with us are required to sign the policies as outlined in this document.

 Despite all efforts to prevent transgressions, we are sometimes forced to apply this policy.